-5 Great Rides in Scottsdale's McDowell Sonoran Preserve
+5 Great Mountain Biking Trails in Scottsdale's McDowell Sonoran Preserve

 If asked for a list of small- to mid-sized cities in the American West with incredible mountain biking trails, you might answer Moab, Boulder, or Sedona.
 It’s time to add Scottsdale to the shortlist.
 Check out this selection of some of the best mountain bike routes in Scottsdale’s McDowell Sonoran Preserve.